ibm-cloud-docs/pattern-watson-speech-vision/networking-design.md

 In this pattern, two Transit gateways are considered.
 One for the communication between the management, worker and edge VPCs and another one for the integration of on-premise network with IBM Cloud resources.

+For more details on the IBM Cloud Transit Gateway refer to this [section in IBM Cloud Docs](https://cloud.ibm.com/docs/transit-gateway?topic=transit-gateway-about)
+{: note}

 6. ***Gateway VPN***